Do you want to know the best way to grow a business? Customer loyalty is the key.

 There are a huge number of excellent customer retention strategies out there, some more effective than others.
 Here are just some of the solutions that we think are best for boosting customer retention.

 Anticipate your customer needs

 The first thing you can do to improve your customer retention strategy, is get to know your target audience.
-Assess your user personas and use the information that you have to build a roadmap of their buyer journey.
+Assess your user personas, segment and use the information that you have to build a roadmap of their buyer journey.
 If you know that your customers usually check your website for information before talking to an agent, maybe you can put a chatbot on your site that will answer their most common questions immediately.

 Alternatively, if you think that your customers speaking to your chatbots will need to escalate their conversation to a phone call with one of your agents, put click-to-call on your website.

 Customer loyalty is built through simple and convenient experiences.
 Today’s customers are used to getting what they need instantly.
 They don’t want to have to wait around on hold to get an answer to their questions anymore.
 With that in mind, your customer service strategy should be built on keeping effort levels from your clients as low as possible.
 For instance:

 - Let agents switch channels or add channels to an ongoing interaction to make it easier to share information between a customer and your team.

 - Serve customers on the channels that they like most, from chat and video to email and audio.

 - Use intelligent systems to route the customer to the right agent first-time around, so they spend less time on hold or being transferred.